mjsflames/c01w24-project-RxValidators/deliverable4/Tasks Assigned.md

   - Remove user
 - Create test cases for the backend authentication functions
 - Support integration of database-related functions
+- Fix any last minute bugs and make the code consistent

 # Kenny:
 - Integrate: